JetBrains/Qodana/topics/github.md

 ### Qodana Cloud

-To send the results to Qodana Cloud, all you need to do is to specify the `QODANA_TOKEN` environment variable in the build configuration.
+To forward inspection results to Qodana Cloud, all you need to do is to specify the `QODANA_TOKEN` environment variable in the build configuration.

 1. In the GitHub UI, create the `QODANA_TOKEN` [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and save the [project token](https://www.jetbrains.com/help/qodana/cloud-projects.html#cloud-manage-projects) as its value.